 Example 2: Social workers are employed within many community health programs.
-The community support programs for the social work services functional centre is identified by the primary account 71 5 92 22 00 (as illustrated in Figure 6).
+The community support programs for the social work services functional centre are identified by the primary account 71 5 92 22 00 (as illustrated in Figure 6).

 7 1 5 92 22 00 Account Type Fund Type Framework Section FC Level 3 FC Level 4 FC Level 5 1- 6 Balance Sheet Accounts 7 Functional Centres for Revenue, Expense and Statistics 8.
-Accounting Centre Operating Fund Inactive Inactive Board Designated Capital Special Purpose Inactive Endowment Revenue Unrestricted Endowment Revenue Unrestricted Inactive Nursing Inpatient/ Resident Ambulatory Care Diagnostic & Therapeutic Community and Social Services Inactive Research Education Undistributed Functional Centres for Community: 91 Mental Health & Addictions Programs 92 Community Support Programs 93 Family Support Programs 95 Health Promotion & Protection Programs Functional Centres for Professional Services: 21 Nursing Services 22 Social Work Services 23 Physiotherapy Services 24 Occupational Therapy Services 25 Nutrition Services Accounts specific to previous level and provide further breakdown.
+Accounting Centre 1 Operating Fund 2Inactive 3Inactive 4 Board Designated 5 Capital 6 Special Purpose 7 Inactive 8 Endowment Revenue Unrestricted 8 Endowment Revenue Unrestricted Unrestricted 1 Inactive 2 Nursing Inpatient/ Resident 3 Ambulatory Care 4 Diagnostic & Therapeutic 5 Community and Social Services 6 Inactive 7 Research 8 Education 9 Undistributed Functional Centres for Community: 91 Mental Health & Addictions Programs 92 Community Support Programs 93 Family Support Programs 95 Health Promotion & Protection Programs Functional Centres for Professional Services: 21 Nursing Services 22 Social Work Services 23 Physiotherapy Services 24 Occupational Therapy Services 25 Nutrition Services Accounts specific to previous level and provide further breakdown.

 Prior to reporting workload, all functional centre account assignments should be reviewed to ensure that workload data can be correctly linked to functional centres.
-In most organizations there will only be one functional centre for each therapeutic discipline, but some larger organizations may elect to create lower level functional centres if the activities are provided by a distinct set of staff.
+In most organizations there will only be one functional centre for each therapeutic discipline, but some larger organizations may elect to create lower-level functional centres if the activities are provided by a distinct set of staff.
 This should only be done when the compensation, recoveries, expenses, and activities can be clearly isolated.
 If this is not possible, one functional centre is appropriate, and the workload statistics can be used to identify more specific details.